mwiraszka/LondonChessClub/README.md

 <summary>v5.8.5 - September 2nd, 2025</summary>

 - 🚀 Configure 'on-push' change detection strategy on all page components to limit screen checks to only when inputs change, resulting in a slightly more performant web app
+- 🐛 Fix issue where all album covers would sometimes not fetch on initial load
 - 🔧 Extend unit test coverage to all page components

 </details>